Registration for groups in 2019 is now closed. Please contact reception for further information regarding groups for 2020.

 Who for?
 The SAS program is aimed at children in upper Primary School who need to improve their social and emotional skills, including those with Asperger's Syndrome/High Functioning Autism.

-Facilitators?
+Facilitator?
 Natasha Eisenmajer, Psychologist

 Where?
 The ASD Clinic, Suite 2, 830 High Street, Kew East

-to find out when the next group is starting.
+When?
+Please contact reception to find out when the next group is starting.

 The cost of the entire program is $2890.
 The fee is payable in full prior to the commencement of the program.

 NDIS funding may be used if the family are self-managed or plan-managed.
 Please note that for participants with plan-managed NDIS there will be an out of pocket expense for the family.

 Medicare rebates are not claimable for this program when there are less than 6 children in a group.

 A breakthrough program for children aged between 8 and 12 years that teaches social skills in a fun, engaging group setting.